 and with it comes the huge commissions

-Look through our ecommerce programs directory and see which best suits your blog, site, or online project.
+Look through our ecommerce affiliate programs directory and see which best suits your blog, site, or online project.
 Find ways to add it to existing efforts.
 You’ll be dumbfounded you haven’t tried this niche before.